MCaddell01/cloudvision-user-import-script/README.md

 ```
 The '--identities' is required, the '--file' arguments is optional and can be used to specify a file name.

-# import users
+# Import users

 The script 'import_users.py' will import users from a CSV file to the specifed CVP platform.
-A series of checks are in place to ensure the import will be successful before attempting.
+Checks are in place to ensure the import will be successful before attempting.
 Firstly the script will get a list of the current users & roles from the platform.
-It will remove any existing users or users which do not use 'SSO' authenticationin from the list.
-It will also confirm all applied roles exist on the platform.
+It will remove any existing users or users which do not use 'SSO' authenticationin from the list, it will also confirm all applied roles exist on the platform.

 The CSV file is reformatted into a JSON structure, this JSON is then iterated over to post each user to the CVP endpoint individually using the 'cvpservice/user/addUser.do' pathname.